 The word “ectopic” means out of place.
 Ectopic pregnancy, where a fertilized ovum implants somewhere outside the uterus, is an emergency event every correctional nurse should consider when presented with abdominal pain in a female patient of reproductive age.
 This condition is especially common among women with a history of sexually transmitted infections, Pelvic Inflammatory Disease (PID), previous ectopic pregnancy, previous abdominal surgery or infertility.
 Smoking also increases risk.
 These are all characteristics that are common in the female incarcerated population.

 Potential causes of acute pelvic pain in women:

 - Pelvic Inflammatory Disease

-Abdomenal pain caused by ectopic pregnancy can include vaginal bleeding.
-If pregnancy status is unknown, obtain a urine pregnancy test while contacting the physician.
-Patients with this condition can become unstable quickly.
-If a tubal rupture takes place, the pain will intensify and signs of shock such as low blood pressure and rapid thread pulse will be evident.
+Patients with an ectopic pregnancy can become unstable quickly.
+If a tubal rupture takes place, the pain will intensify and signs of shock such as low blood pressure and a rapid thready pulse will be evident.
 Intraperitoneal hemorrhage can cause referred pain to the shoulder area and a very tender abdomen.